-An international driving permit is recommended by the AA for Serbia and Montenegro along with your UK licence though you may find a photocard licence is accepted - check the terms of your chosen car rental.
+An international driving permit is recommended by the AA for Serbia and Montenegro along with your UK licence though you may find a photocard licence is accepted - always check the terms of your chosen car rental.

 You must use dipped headlights or daytime running lights during the day.

-Most motorways in Serbia have tolls, Montenegro just has tolls on the Sozina tunnel.
+Most motorways in Serbia have tolls.
+Montenegro just has tolls on the Sozina tunnel.

-Traffic entering a roundabout has priority over vehicles already on it.
+Unlike the UK traffic entering a roundabout has priority over vehicles already on it.

-You may not overtake a bus when it has stopped for passengers to get on or off.
+Be aware you may not overtake a bus when it has stopped for passengers to get on or off.

 It is recommended in Serbia to carry a European Accident claim form as, if you are in collision with a Serbian registered vehicle, one must be completed.